AGATE bankable ownership record visual

 For the right family or founder, a Hong Kong trust can make the control record more durable because the trustee, protector, reserved powers, holding company, and banking file can be coordinated in one jurisdictional narrative.

-Next: the Hong Kong trust.
+Next: the Hong Kong trust question.

 Continue the funnel